Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Generator changes

+* Added support for all changes in Zikula Core 3.
 * Added support for map views showing a list of markers for multiple geographical entities (#1212).
 * Coordinate input fields are shown below map when editing geographical entities.
 * Added generated configuration option for private mode extending `ownerPermission` setting for viewing data.